Rest and recovery after birth

 Healing after birth takes time.
 Balance rest and activity.
 If you do too much, you might feel aches, pains, throbbing or heaviness in your pelvic area.

-Daytime rest is essential for new mums.
+Daytime rest is essential.
 Lie flat when you rest.
-An ice pack can help with pain, swelling and healing in the early days after the birth.
+An ice-pack or cold gel pack can help with pain, swelling and healing in the early days after birth.

 Taking care of yourself after birth

 It’s safest to change your baby on a mat on the floor, but this can be hard on your back.
-It’s OK to use a change table too, which is better for your back.
-Always keep a hand on your baby to stop her falling.
+It’s OK to use a change table, which is better for your back.
+Always keep a hand on your baby to stop them falling.

 When breastfeeding, relax your neck and shoulders.
-Support the lower part of your back with a rolled-up towel or cushion.
+Support your lower back with a cushion or rolled towel.
 Use arm rests or a cushion under your arms.
 Keep your lap flat – put your feet on a stool or box if needed.